torqueforge/shopify-2018-ottawa/instructor_docs/verse-template.md

   `BottleVerse`.
 Need to update the double too.
 All it needs now is the class method.
 - Update the tests to use the new `verse_template` API.

+- Change BottleVerse to convert `number` to a `BottleNumber` in the `self.lyrics` factory method.
+The instance should get injected with a real BottleNumber.